 Heavy trailers have a loaded weight over 8,000 pounds.
 Travel trailers, fixed loads and special use trailers cannot be heavy trailers.
 You must pull a heavy trailer with a vehicle registered by weight.
 If your vehicle has passenger registration you can:

-Trailers must meet safety standards to be on the road.
+Trailers must meet safety standards.

 Travel Trailer is defined in ORS 801.565.
 If your travel trailer is longer than 45 feet you cannot register it.

 Trucks are designed or used primarily for carrying loads other than passengers.
-If you have passenger registration and are hauling a heavy trailer with your truck, you will need to get truck registration or buy a Registration Weight Trip Permit
+If you have passenger registration and are hauling a heavy trailer with your truck, you will need to get truck registration or buy a Registration Weight Trip Permit.

 DMV can title and register trucks or permanent fleet up to or over 26,000 pounds if they are: